-The Scoot XL comes with two seatposts to allow for growth, and an extra-wide adjustable handlebar that is perfect for athletic preschoolers.
+The Scoot XL comes with two seatposts to allow for growth and an extra-wide adjustable handlebar that is perfect for athletic preschoolers.
 The durable aluminum frame comes in several bright, attractive colors, and is durable enough to last through several hand-me-downs.

 If your kiddo plans to take their balance bike to the bike park, BMX track, or mountain bike trail—the LikeaBike Jumper should be your top choice.
 The Jumper is unique in that it is the only bike on this list that has a shock, which makes it perfect for—you guessed it—jumping.

 Early Rider Trail Runner XL

-Fortunately, the bike’s components are as good as its looks.
+Fortunately, the bike’s components are as good as it’s looks.
 The Trial Runner boasts sealed cartridge bearings, Kenda tires, and an integrated threadless headset.
 The only thing lacking is a handbrake.